-Are you ready to take on the great outdoors?
+Are you ready to trek some trails?
 Start with this short-list of places to take a hike in the Bay of Quinte.
 (Don’t worry, we’ve got PLENTY more where this came from!)

 Bleasdell Boulder Conservation Area

 A short hike will take you to the Bleasdell Boulder, estimated to be 2.3 billion years old and one of North America’s largest glacial “erratics” (rocks moved by glaciers from their original location).
 We hear there may be a geocache hidden here, too!

 HR Frink Conservation Area & Outdoor Recreation Centre

 384 & 381 Thrasher Road, Belleville

 A 500-metre wetland ecology boardwalk crosses this serene, provincially significant wetland.
 This conservation area is an excellent destination for local photographers and hikers alike.

 30 Golf Course Road, Quinte West

 The drumlin in this conservation area is one of the highest points of land in the area and provides an excellent view to the surrounding countryside.
 The steep hike up Sager Tower is totally worth it for the view in every season.

 Kiwanis Bayshore Recreational Trail